-This article will conclude the topic of parasites with a discussion on preventatives and treatments for commonly seen worms that infect the GI tracts of cats and dogs.
-Intestinal parasites are very common, especially in puppies and kittens.
+Intestinal parasites are very common in dogs and cats, especially in puppies and kittens.
 The signs of these infections can be gastrointestinal problems, lack of weight gain, weakness due to anemia, or sometimes none at all.
 These infections are easily treated, and with the use of common preventatives, they are usually not a problem throughout a pet’s lifetime.

-Hookworms are commonly seen intestinal parasites in cat and dogs throughout the United States.
-In dogs, they are commonly passed from pregnant mother to puppies either through the placenta or when puppies nurse.
+Hookworms are commonly seen as intestinal parasites in cats and dogs throughout the United States.
+In dogs, they are commonly passed from pregnant mothers to puppies either through the placenta or when puppies nurse.
 In both cats and dogs, oral ingestion or skin penetration by larvae can infect the animals.
-Adult hookworms attach inside of the small intestine and consume blood.
-A significant infection of these worms can cause an anemia due to blood loss, and potentially worse signs depending on the total worm burden.
-Prognosis is usually excellent after treatment.
+Adult hookworms attach inside the small intestine and consume blood.
+A significant infection of these worms can cause anemia due to blood loss, and potentially worse signs depending on the total worm burden.
+The prognosis is usually excellent after treatment.
 Additionally, hookworms are potentially zoonotic; they can cause a condition in people called cutaneous larval migrans, when the larva crawl under the skin of a person.
 It can be seen in young children that play in infected sandboxes or adults that come in contact with contaminated sand soil (e.g. beaches with free-roaming dogs).

 Treating and preventing these intestinal worms can be simple and effective.
 Roundworms and hookworms are usually treated at first with pyrantel or fenbendazole in puppies and kittens.
 Often, they are treated every 2 or 3 weeks when they are very young, as often the worms are passed from the mother to the neonates.
 Whipworms may need to be treated longer if there is a significant infection.
 The monthly preventatives treat and prevent most intestinal worms.
 Heartgard contains ivermectin and pyrantel, which is effective against heartworm larvae, hookworms, and roundworms.
-Trifexis contains Spinosad and milbemycin oxime, which is effective against fleas, hookworms, round worms, and whipworms.
-Sentinel Spectrum contains Lufeneron, milbemycin oxime, and praziquantel, is effective against fleas, hookworms, roundworms, whipworms, and tapeworms.
+Trifexis contains Spinosad and milbemycin oxime, which is effective against fleas, hookworms, roundworms, and whipworms.
+Sentinel Spectrum contains Lufeneron, milbemycin oxime, and praziquantel and is effective against fleas, hookworms, roundworms, whipworms, and tapeworms.
 Proheart, the injectable heartworm preventative, is effective against hookworms.
 For outdoor cats, Revolution, which contains selamectin, is effective against heartworms, hookworm, and roundworms.
-We recommend one of these preventatives for every dog and outdoor cats.
-We like to see our patients’ worm free!
+We recommend one of these preventatives for every dog and outdoor cat.
+We like to see our patients worm-free!

-If you have any questions, let us know at your next visit.
-Have a great Summer!
+If you have any questions, let us know at your next visit or contact us today.

 Dr. Jaime Kozelka